EconomiCurtis/r_studio_themes_barbenheimer/README.md

-# r_studio_themes
+# Oppenheimer r_studio_theme

-Barbie inspired RStudio themes for all the hyper-femmes out there.
+Oppenheimer inspired RStudio themes for all the hyper-femmes out there.

 To add these themes to your RStudio, follow the steps outlined below.